odawara-100ren/recallable-rails/README.md

 # Recallable::Rails

+Retrieve the content in text-area form when you have accidentally left the page without submitting it.

 <!-- Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/recallable/rails`.
 To experiment with that code, run `bin/console` for an interactive prompt.